San Carlos II, Texas

 San Carlos II is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP formed from parts of the Laredo Ranchettes CDP prior to the 2010 census, with a population of 261.
+This was a new CDP formed from parts of the Laredo Ranchettes CDP prior to the 2010 census.
+As of the 2020 census, San Carlos II had a population of 220.

 It is one of several colonias in Webb County.

 Geography

 San Carlos II is located at (27.490038, -99.368387).
 The CDP has a total area of 0.1 sqmi, all land.

 Demographics

 San Carlos II first appeared as a census designated place in the 2010 U.S. census, one of nine CDPS (La Coma, Laredo Ranchettes West, Los Altos, Ranchitos East, San Carlos I, San Carlos II, Tanquecitos South Acres, Tanquecitos South Acres II, and Pueblo Nuevo) from parts of Laredo Ranchettes CDP.